SunRiseNinjaWarrior/SunRiseNinjaWarrior/README.md

 ### Hi there 👋
+Have any done this before ? can it be done without having to create a hubsite - SharePoint classic experience to the modern experience (To be able taking full avantage of the modern experience features)

 <!--
 **SunRiseNinjaWarrior/SunRiseNinjaWarrior** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.